Sierra Nevada Silver Mining Company

 Abstract Included are a cash journal for the Mexican Milling Company, 1916-1920; mill book, 1915-1920; and survey book of the Con Virginia, Ophir, Mexican, Union, and Sierra Nevada mines, .,The mill book records tonage of raw material, gold and silver extracted, and "tails;" surveys record excavation progress in the shafts.
 This collection also contains a report by Charles Liddell, "Study of the Ventilation Problems of the North End Mines of the Comstock," 1914.

-Overview Part of the "North End" mines of the Comstock Lode, this mine was staked in 1859, was 3550 feet long, and was mined for substantial amounts of gold as well as silver.
-The majority of the records are regarding the annual reports made by the company.
+Overview Part of the "North End" mines of the Comstock Lode, the Sierra Nevada Silver Mine was staked in 1859, was 3550 feet long, and was mined for substantial amounts of gold as well as silver.
+The majority of the records, 1861-1926, are regarding the annual reports made by the company.
 Also included are correspondence in the form of letterpress copy books, and cash books, which record accounts for the company.

-Abstract Included are letters to Stone and his business partners, legal papers related to Stone's court cases, and documents related to Myron C. Lake's estate.
+Abstract Included are letters to Marshall M. Stone and his business partners, legal papers related to Stone's court cases, and documents related to Myron C. Lake's estate.
+Material between 1860-1909.

-Abstract Included are deeds, agreements, financial statements, reports, correspondence, payrolls, articles of incorporation, and assay reports for 118 mines, mills, shafts and pumping associations, primarily in Nevada but also in California, Utah, Arizona, and Wyoming.,Of special note is Symmes' statement regarding a conspiracy against him by stockholders of certain Comstock mines (1914).
+Abstract Whitman Symmes was a mine engineer, superintendent of several of the larger Nevada Comstock Lode mines in the early 1900s, and known on the Pacific coast for his continuous opposition to stockbrokers' methods of controlling the Comstock mines.
+Included are deeds, agreements, financial statements, reports, correspondence, payrolls, articles of incorporation, and assay reports for 118 mines, mills, shafts and pumping associations, primarily in Nevada but also in California, Utah, Arizona, and...